 Paige Mac Leod

 Paige joined PPGNHI in 2017 as the Capacity Building Strategist, bringing her passion for providing needed services to youth in high at-risk situations into building community partners’ ability to deliver sex education.
 She oversees the creation of the Spark*ED and of a Sex Educator Professional Development program.
 Paige has 25+ years of experience in the non-profit management and institutional development arena, having worked with multiple local organizations, local government agencies, BINGOs and bi-lateral agencies in the US, Caribbean, Latin America, Asia, the Pacific and Africa.
 She spent three years in Panama working for a local NGO, is fluent in Spanish, and is a skilled facilitator and trainer.
 Paige received a BS in Business Administration from Boston University.
 In her spare time, Paige can be found baking up a storm, hiking and kayaking, but not all at the same time.

 LMS and Virtual Learning Coordinator

 Erin Moynihan comes from a background in social media and communication, having previously worked in various communication roles with editorial pieces published on Huffington Post, The Mighty, and Buzzfeed.
 She has a bachelor’s degree in social work from Seattle University and strong skills in research and group facilitation.
 In her role as LMS and Virtual Learning Coordinator, Erin collaborates with educators, designers, and video producers to help create Spark*ED, online courses for sex educators.
 She is motivated by a desire to make sex education more accessible for people from all backgrounds.
-Outside her role, Erin is a fiction writer, and her debut novel is being published in Fall 2020 by Ooligan Press.
+Outside her role, Erin is a fiction writer, and her debut novel was published in Fall 2020 by Ooligan Press.
 Erin thrives when able to bring together her love of social media and writing with her love of empowering others through health and wellness education.